VoltLang/Docs/doc/tvpl/c9-templates.md

 Using a template requires two parts: a template definition, and a template instance.
 This is a one:many relationship; one template definition may be the code behind multiple template instances.

-Currently there are two kinds of templates supported: struct and functions.
+Templates are supported for functions, structs, classes, unions, and interfaces.

-## Structs
+## Aggregates

 Let's say we wrote a simple linked list for `i32`s: